PixelDoted/Scripted-Models/README.md

 ## Source

 path: src/main/java/me/pixeldots/scriptedmodels
-the folder "platform" is modloader and/or version(forge) specific code
+the folder "platform" is modloader and/or version specific code
 the folder "script" compiles and runs the inputted script

 ## Script Commands